-Peter Baker - Board Secretary
+Peter Baker - Board Vice Chair

 Peter is a licensed clinical social worker with a passion for helping older adults access care, education, resources and community supports.
 In his role as Program Manager for Geriatrics, Peter supports a variety of efforts focused on enhancing and improving the care of older adults throughout MaineHealth’s service area.
 Prior to joining MaineHealth, Peter served as the Program Director for the Alzheimer’s Association, as well as various roles in long-term care all with a focus on improving the care for people living with dementia and their caregivers since 2006.
 He holds a BA in Psychology from the University of Maine Farmington and an MSW from the University of Southern Maine.
 Peter has learned a lot from the older adults he has gotten to know and when he is not working he makes sure to take time to enjoy his family, the outdoors, and all that the state of Maine has to offer.